jfrog/frogbot/README.md

 1. The developer opens a merge request.
 2. The maintainer of the repository reviews the merge request and approves the scan by triggering the manual _frogbot-scan_ job.
-3. Frogbot is then triggered by the job, it scans the merge request, and adds a comment with the scan results.
+3. Frogbot is then triggered by the job, it scans the merge request and adds a comment with the scan results.
 4. Frogbot can be triggered again following new commits, by triggering the _frogbot-scan_ job again.
    ![](https://raw.githubusercontent.com/jfrog/frogbot/master/images/gitlab-run-button.png)